fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 in (builtins.outputOf producing.outPath "out")
 ```

-We can now build our derivation and it will in fact build the `inner.nix` recipe we crafted within it.
+We can now build our derivation, and it will in fact build the `inner.nix` recipe we crafted within it.

 ```console
 > time nix build -f simple-raw.nix --store /tmp/dyn-drvs --print-out-paths -L